Anatomizing deformation mechanisms in nanocrystalline Pd$_{90}$Au$_{10}$: Results and discussion

-{To characterize the possible deformation-induced change of aspect ratio, we measured the grain diameters along the short and long axis of the cross-section of individual grains in TEM dark-field micrographs of thin lamellae, taken from the undeformed part of a SCS and its gauge section having experienced \unit[32]{\%} applied strain (for details see section 2).
+We define aspect ratio $\alpha$ of grains as the ratio of {chord length} measured along the short and long axis of the cross-section of individual grains flashed up in TEM dark-field micrographs.
+These were obtained from thin lamellae taken from the only elastically deformed bulk of the specimen as well as from the gauge section having experienced $\approx\unit[32]{\%}$ applied strain (for details see section 2).
 The so recorded data are displayed in Fig. \ref{fig:AspectRatio}.
-The aspect ratio histogram of the undeformed material is shown in Fig. \ref{fig:ARinitial}, and the histogram of the plastically deformed gauge section is presented in Fig. \ref{fig:ARdeformed}.
-As expected, we observe an only small change of the arithmetic mean vlaue of the aspect ratio distributions of the undeformed ($\langle\alpha\rangle_1\approx 1.35$) and deformed ($\langle\alpha\rangle_1\approx 1.37$) material.
-Change of aspect ratio and its relation to generation of shear strain through dislocation glide will be discussed in the next paragraph.}
+The aspect ratio histogram of the undeformed material is shown in Fig. \ref{fig:ARinitial}, and the histogram of the plastically deformed gauge section is presented in Fig. \ref{fig:ARdeformed}. {Related to the faint changes of relative intensities $I_{\mathrm{hkl}}/ I_{\mathrm{hkl,0}} < 1.2$, which are indicative of the onset of preferred orientation formation, we observe only a small change of the arithmetic mean value of the aspect ratio distributions of the undeformed ($\langle\alpha\rangle_1\approx 1.353 \pm 0.003$) and deformed ($\langle\alpha\rangle_1\approx 1.366 \pm 0.004$) material.
+The error $\Delta \langle\alpha\rangle_1$ of the respective arithmetic mean values were computed based on the precision of measuring the longest and shortest chord length of individual grains ($\pm \unit[0.5]{nm}$, see section \ref{Material-and-Methods} Materials and methods).
+The corresponding maximal standard deviation $\Delta\alpha$ follows from the standard formula for linear error propagation.
+As a result, $\Delta \langle\alpha\rangle_1 = \Delta\alpha / \sqrt{N}$, where $N$ is the number of measured grains indicated in Fig. \ref{fig:AspectRatio}.}